isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-a-nation-of-islands.md

 For Mustari, his involvement started as a young boy when his father, along with his uncles, worked sporadically for Hock Seng’s father at the temple.
 A young Mustari would often accompany his father on his trips to the temple.
 When Mustari’s uncles passed away, he decided to keep the tradition.

 These days Mustari waits for a call in early September from Seng Huat.
-He then packs his clothes, prepares food items such as tea, sugar and biscuits for the month-long stay.
+He then packs his clothes, and prepares food items such as tea, sugar and biscuits for the month-long stay.
 In fact, there is even a special locker reserved for him at the temple.

-Mustari's story reveals a deep attachment to the islands, <i>“Dah biasa lah.”</i>  he says in Malay, meaning "used to it" referring to the islander's lifestyle.
+Mustari's story reveals a deep attachment to the islands, <i>“Dah biasa lah,”</i>  he says in Malay, meaning "used to it" referring to the islander's lifestyle.

 And he is not alone.
 Choo Huay Kim, 68, taught at St John's Island English School from 1966 to 1976 – one of the few schools that existed on the Southern Islands.
 Choo was also an islander – he was born (in 1946) and raised on Pulau Sekijang Bendera, before it became known as St John's Island.

-"It was a well-known school, and some call it the Raffles Institution of the Southern Islands." he quips, adding that the primary school only had 100 to 120 students.
+"It was a well-known school, and some call it the Raffles Institution of the Southern Islands," he quips, adding that the primary school only had 100 to 120 students.
 Posted back to the island to teach, he was also the school's football coach and remembers how the team of 11 boys would squeeze into his modest Volkswagen to attend matches on the mainland.

-“I felt for the boys because I was an island boy myself.” he says.
+“I felt for the boys because I was an island boy myself,” he says.
 Choo adds that they never had the things that children on the mainland enjoyed, such as proper facilities for competitive sports.

 The bond that the students shared with their teacher as well as their fondness for the old way of life on these islands was evident when some 70 former islanders recently returned to visit their old school on St John’s Island, now used as living quarters for foreign workers.